mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Someone:** So like how we fit into...

 **Katagiri Roshi:** Yes.
-At that time, it is called the “in terms of pure nature of the mind,” et cetera.
-Or according to this, “the mind in terms of truth.”
+At that time, it is called “the intrinsic pure nature of the mind”, et cetera.
+Or according to this, “the mind in terms of truth”.
 Something like that.

 And also it must be more closely subjective and awakening.
 At that time it is called *alayavijnana*.
-“Vijnana” means consciousness.
-“Alaya” consciousness.
-Storehouse consciousness.
+“Vijnana” means consciousness – “alaya” consciousness, storehouse consciousness.

-**Someone:** So by connecting that to ourself, it’s subjective, that gives people more hope.
+**Someone:** So by connecting that to ourselves, it’s subjective, that gives people more hope?

 **Katagiri Roshi:** Hope?
 Yes.
-The concept of “alayavijnana” gives some more hope, more deep understanding of the structure of foundation, human foundation of being.
+The concept of “alayavijnana” gives some more hope, more deep understanding of the structure of the foundation of [human] being.

-In other words, they should be free, anyway.
-Free from any particular idea – “bad boy” or “good boy.”
+In other words, it lets you be free, anyway.
+Free from any particular idea – “bad boy” or “good boy”.
 Alright?

 #### 1:06:58 end of recording